Codas/fast-yesod-devel/README.md

 Small haskell command line programm to speed up yesod reload.
 In the spirit of https://gist.github.com/maerten/2c9152f68e2bbefa93ac

+# State
+This is by far not ready for anything at the moment and some of the unterlying assumtpions are plain wrong.
+A rewrite based on yesods scaffolding DevelMain.hs is probably in order.

 # Install
 Just combine the binary.
 Either globally: